Home Page

 What these findings mean

 People with learning disabilities have poorer general health than other people, especially children and young people.
-Accurate information on population prevalence and health status is essential to plan appropriate resources.
+Accurate information on population prevalence and health status is essential to plan appropriate resources and healthcare.